aws-samples/bobs-used-bookstore-sample/README.md

 * Secrets management for the database credentials using [Amazon Secrets Manager](https://aws.amazon.com/secrets-manager).
 * Application configuration parameters retrieved at runtime from [AWS Systems Manager](https://aws.amazon.com/systems-manager) Parameter Store.

 Launch profiles, contained in the application's launchSettings.json file, are used to determine whether you are running the application fully local (no AWS resources) or local with AWS resources.
 The launch profile that represents a fully local run, without using any AWS services, is called the _Local_ profile.
-The second profile, in which the application can be run locally but also make use of some AWS services, is called the _integrated_ profile.
+The second profile, in which the application can be run locally but also make use of some AWS services, is called the _Integrated_ profile.

 ![Launch profiles for the web app](./media/vs_launch_profiles.png)